Call for evacuation made for elderly couple on rising floodwaters on Kuskokwim River | The Delta Discovery, Inc.

 “Do you guys (in Aniak) have a plan of evacuation?”

 “Yes, the City of Aniak and the Fire Station have been planning,” said Megan.
-Most folks are ready with plenty of water, boats are ready, and the high school on higher ground will be the evacuation site she said.
+Most folks are ready with plenty of water, boats are ready, and the high school on higher ground will be the evacuation site.

 Earl Samuelson of Napaskiak was also on the call.
 He reported that a helicopter has been dispatched, coming out of Anchorage to rescue the elderly couple.

-Note: UPDATE (May 1st, 2020): The two elders, John and Seraphine Borowski, were rescued safely during the early morning hours by paratroopers from the Alaska Air National Guard 176th Wing via a HH-60G Pave Hawk helicopter.
-The rescue helicopter, which was sent from Anchorage, hoisted them out around midnight while a HC-130J Hercules circled above.
-The Borowski’s were safely brought to Aniak.